agritheory/cloud_storage/docs/development.md

 # Cloud Storage Developer Setup

-Before you begin, make sure that your server's Python version is:
+Before you begin, make sure that your Python version is:
 - Latest 3.8 for Frappe's version 13
 - Latest 3.10 for Frappe's version 14.